deverl/oauth_tester/README.md

 ### Refresh The Token

 After a token has been obtained, you can refresh the token by pressing the **Refresh Token** button.
-This will perform a refresh token flow exchange with the QuickBooks Time server, store the new token (with associated meta data) and display the new token.
+This will perform a refresh token flow exchange with the token endpoint, store the new token (with associated meta data) and display the new token.

 ### Delete The Token

 At any time after obtaining a token, you can delete it from the app by pressing the **Delete Token** button.
 This simply removes it from the app.
-It **_does not_** invalidate or revoke the token with QuickBooks Time.
+It **_does not_** invalidate or revoke the token with the authorization server.